Zalha-T/VigilantAI/DOCUMENTATION.md

 **Decision:**
 - Final Score: 0.04375
 - Allow Threshold: 0.3
-- Review Threshold: 0.5
+- Review Treshold: 0.5
+- Block Threshold: 0.7
 - **Decision: Allow** (0.04375 < 0.3)
 - Status: Approved

 **Note:** This is a borderline case.
 If the score were between 0.3 and 0.7, it would go to Review Queue for human moderation.
+(Review Threshold of 0.5 is informational only and not used in the decision logic.)

 ---